 VO2 Max for Cyclists

 Power is the golden egg of data for cyclists.
-It’s the gift that keeps on giving, as it provides some insight into finding a VO2 max, when combined with some field testing.
+It’s the gift that keeps on giving, as it provides some insight into finding a VO2 max when combined with some field testing.
 Pedal for 20 minutes at a maximum, yet sustainable, effort.
-Cyclists should monitor their power meters, maintaining consistent intensity while incrementally increasing wattage the first three minutes until finding a power output that can be maintained for the rest of the test.
+Cyclists should monitor their power meters, maintaining consistent intensity while incrementally increasing wattage for the first three minutes until finding a power output that can be maintained for the rest of the test.
 This should be a wattage similar to high-intensity rides or races.
 Use this formula to find your VO2 max:

 VO2 max = [(10.8 x W) / K] + 7

 K = weight in kilogramsStill searching for that PR?

 Two major factors contribute to a high VO2 max: the amount of oxygen you can transport and your muscle physiology.
 Oxygen transportation includes a strong heart pumping blood through the body, with hemoglobin-dense blood, a high blood volume, and high capillary density in the muscles.
 Better oxygen transport leads to higher VO2 max.
 Muscle physiology means how many muscle fibers you have, how big they are, how many mitochondria there are, and how strongly you can activate them during exercise.
 More aerobic, oxygen-guzzling muscles equals a higher VO2 max.